seyi-tkb/Microsoft-NG30-Days-of-Learning/README.md

 To generate insight into Covid-19 numbers all around the world.

 * Data Sourcing and Preparation:
+The dataset was scrapped from the Github data repository by the Center for Systems Science and Engineering at John Hopkins University.
+Itc came in 3 different files of the .csv format.
+The raw format for the confimed global cases was viewed with its link copied and pasted into Excel using the insert from web function.
+The same steps were also followed for the files containing the death records and recovered cases with all then loaded unto the power query.

 * Data Cleaning and Transformation:
 On loading the confimred cases to the power query, the source code was was first corrected as there were 879 columns(mostly dates) due to daily updates.